trokster/xcayp/README.md

 You can edit interface elements, create new ones ( just enter an id that doesn't exist ) and replicate to source database when satisfied.

 Interface elements are called in main_interface object.
-Then eve is used to pass messages around.
+Then eve.js is used to pass messages around.

-Have a look at main interface and say layer to get a gist of how things are done.
+Have a look at main interface and layer to get a gist of how things are done.
 Dedicated webpage coming soon.